 Pinker admits that this assumption is questionable.
 "Nothing rules out the possibility that human populations have undergone some degree of biological evolution in recent millennia or even centuries, long after races, ethnic groups, and nations diverge" (613).
 But to allow for recent biological evolution would be "politically uncomfortable," because "it could have the incendiary implication that aboriginal and immigrant populations are less biologically adapted to the demands of modern life than populations that have lived in literate states for millennia" (614).

 Pinker has a long section in Better Angels on "recent biological evolution" (611-22).
-He sees six historical trends towards declining violence--the pacification process, the civilizing process, the humanitarian revolution, the long peace, and the new peace.
+He sees six historical trends towards declining violence--the pacification process, the civilizing process, the humanitarian revolution, the long peace, the new peace, and the rights revolutions.
 The time scales for the last four--less than a century--are clearly too short for biological evolution to occur.
 But he admits that the longer time scales of the pacification process and the civilizing process make it possible that there could be a biological evolution at play here.

 He surveys much of the evidence for recent human evolution, and particularly evidence of biological mechanisms regulating the propensity to violence that could be subject to evolutionary selection.
 He notes that new techniques for scanning the human genome to look for evidence of genes that have been targets of recent natural selection suggest that approximately 8% of the human genome has been influenced by positive selection (613-14).
 Here he cites a 2009 paper by Joshua Akey.
 Wade incorrectly reports that the number from this paper was 14% (2, 108).